The Composition Theorem for Differential Privacy: Introduction

 Our main result is the {\em exact} characterization of the privacy guarantee under $k$-fold composition.
 Any $k$-fold adaptive composition of $(\varepsilon,\delta)$-differentially private mechanisms satisfies this privacy guarantee, stated as Theorem~\ref{thm:composition}.
 Further, we demonstrate a specific sequence of privacy mechanisms which under (in fact, nonadaptive) composition actually degrade privacy to the level guaranteed.
 Our result entails a strict improvement over the state-of-the-art: this can be seen immediately in the following approximation -- using the same notation as above, the value of $\tepsilon_\tdelta$ is now reduced to $\tepsilon_\tdelta = O\Big(k\varepsilon^2 + \varepsilon \sqrt{k\log(e+(\varepsilon\sqrt{k} /\tdelta)\,)} \,\Big)$.
 Since a typical choice of $\tdelta$ is $\tdelta=\Theta(k\delta)$, in the regime where $\varepsilon=\Theta(\sqrt{k} \delta)$, this improves the existing guarantee by a logarithmic factor.
 The gain is especially significant when both $\varepsilon$ and $\delta$ are small.

 We start with the view of differential privacy as providing certain guarantees for the two error types (false alarm and missed detection) in a binary hypothesis testing problem (involving two neighboring databases), as in previous work \cite{WZ10}.
 We brings two benefits of this {\em operational} interpretation of the privacy definition to bear on the problem at hand. \begin{itemize} \item The first is conceptual: the operational setting directs the logic of the steps of the proof, makes the arguments straightforward and readily allows generalizations such as heterogeneous compositions.
-While the state-of-the-art work \cite{DRV10} needed recourse to sophisticated mathematical results in \cite{RTTV08,Tao1,Tao2} to derive their results, our strengthening is arrived at using relatively elementary techniques.

 \item The second is technical: the operational interpretation of hypothesis testing brings both the natural data processing inequality, and the strong converse to the data processing inequality.
 These inequalities, while simple by themselves, lead to surprisingly strong technical results.
 As an aside, we mention that there is a strong tradition of such derivations in the information theory literature: the Fisher information inequality \cite{Bla65,Z98}, the entropy power inequality \cite{Sta59,Bla65,VG06}, an extremal inequality involving mutual informations \cite{LV07}, matrix determinant inequalities \cite{CT92}, the Brunn-Minkowski inequality and its functional analytic variants \cite{DCT91} -- Chapter~17 of \cite{CT06} enumerates a detailed list -- were all derived using operational interpretations of mutual information and corresponding data processing inequalities.